BioMedLab-HM/biomed-iot/README.md

 # Biomed IoT

 Biomed IoT is an open source IoT platform for data acquisition, visualisation and automation.
 It enables the integration and real-time analysis of sensors and control devices.
-It is optimised for data security and privacy, making it suitable for medical data collection, such as in clinical trials.
+It is optimised for data security and privacy, making it suitable for medical data, such as in clinical trials.
 It's built on the Django framework and provides its core functionality by integrating the Eclipse Mosquitto™ MQTT broker, Node-RED, InfluxDB® 2 and Grafana®.

 ## Installation: